Manning Clark: Early life

 Clark was born in Sydney on 3 March 1915, the son of the Reverend Charles Clark, an English-born Anglican priest from a working-class background (he was the son of a London carpenter), and Catherine Hope, who came from an old Australian establishment family.
 On his mother's side he was a descendant of the Reverend Samuel Marsden, the "flogging parson" of early colonial New South Wales.
 Clark had a difficult relationship with his mother, who never forgot her superior social origins, and came to identify her with the Protestant middle class he so vigorously attacked in his later work.
 Charles held various curacies in Sydney including St Andrew's Cathedral, Sydney, and St John's, Ashfield, where Catherine was a Sunday School teacher.
 The family moved to Melbourne when Clark was a child; and lived in what one biographer describes as "genteel poverty" on the modest income of an Anglican vicar.

-Clark's happiest memories of his youth were of the years 1922–24, when his father was the vicar of Phillip Island, south-east of Melbourne, where he acquired the love of fishing and of cricket, which he retained for the rest of his life.
-He was educated at state schools at Cowes and Belgrave, and then at Melbourne Grammar School.
+Clark's happiest memories of his youth were of the years 1922–1924, when his father was the vicar of Phillip Island, south-east of Melbourne, where he acquired the love of fishing and of cricket, which he retained for the rest of his life.
+He was educated at state schools at Cowes and Belgrave, and then at Melbourne Grammar School, where he was a boarder in School House.
 Here, as an introspective boy from a modest background, he suffered from ridicule and bullying, and acquired a lifelong dislike for the sons of the Melbourne upper class who had tormented him and others at this school.
 His later school years, however, were happier.
 He discovered a love of literature and the classics, and became an outstanding student of Greek, Latin and history (British and European).
 In 1933 he was equal dux of the school.